-The ADA's Expert Committee made it clear in the text of their report why they did not devote energy to evaluating whether the old diagnostic standard was still justified: They had already decided, for a reason that had nothing to do with patient health, to retain the old standard.
+The ADA's Expert Committee made it clear in the text of their report why they did not devote energy to evaluating whether the old diagnostic standard was still justified: They had already decided, for a reason that had nothing to do with protecting their patients health, to retain the old standard.
 That reason was this: "an enormous body of clinical and epidemiological data has been collected based on the 2h PG cutpoint of 200 mg/dl" and "it would be very disruptive and add little benefit to alter the well-accepted 2h PG diagnostic level of 200 mg/dl."
-In short, because research studies had standardized on this definition of diabetes, it would be too much trouble to change it, even if it improved patients' health.
-But how little substance there was to this argument was shown when the Committee then went on to change the Fasting Plasma Glucose test cutoff which was also heavily used in research
+In short, because research studies had standardized on this definition of diabetes, it would make it hard to align old research with newer research using a better diagnostic standard.
+The needs of researchers were deemed far more important than those of patients given very late diagnoses How little real substance there was to this argument was shown when the Committee went on to change the Fasting Plasma Glucose test diagnostic cutoff, which was also heavily used in research

 As you'll remember, that 200 mg/dl two hour Glucose Tolerance Test cutoff had been set to match the level at which Pima Indians began to show a steep rise in the incidence of diabetic retinopathy.
 But, for reasons that are not fully explained in their report, the Expert Committee chose not to use the Fasting Plasma Glucose test data collected in the same Pima studies which had been used to set the original 2-hour Glucose Tolerance Test cutoff.
 Had they done so, they would have had to set the new Fasting Plasma Glucose cutoff to be used for diagnosing diabetes at 120 mg/dl (7.0 mmol/L) since that is the level that corresponds to the 200 mg/dl 2-h test in the Pima population.